-Section 162(m) of the Internal Revenue Code of 1986 generally disallows a tax deduction to public companies for compensation in excess of \$1 million paid to the companies' chief executive officer and four other most highly-paid executive officers.
+Section 162(m) of the Internal Revenue Code of 1986 generally disallows a tax deduction to a public company for compensation in excess of \$1 million paid to the company's chief executive officer and four other most highly-paid executive officers.
 Qualifying performance-based compensation will not be subject to the deduction limitation if certain requirements are met.
-Because the potential amount of base salary and non-equity-based incentive compensation that our executive officers can earn is less than \$1 million, Section 162(m) has not been material to our compensation decisions.
+Because the potential amount of base salary and non-equity-based incentive compensation that each of our executive officers can earn is less than \$1 million, Section 162(m) has not been material to our compensation decisions.